lukelorusso/CalendarTrendView/README.md

 ## Why would you need it? ##

 Let's say you want to represent one or more behaviours.
-By "behaviour" I mean a set of events, happening once per day, evaluated as Float numbers in the range of `0.0` to `10.0` (percentage; you can change min and max values 😉).
+By "behaviour" I mean a list of events, happening once per day, evaluated as Float numbers in the range of `0.0` to `10.0` (percentage; you can change min and max values 😉).
-It would be useful to show a "trend" of how this events evolve as the days pass by.
+It would be useful to show a trend of how this events evolve as the days pass by.

 With CalendarTrendView you can show a meaningful "trend graph" (a cartesian x,y board) that tracks the evolution of your behaviours.

-In this example you see the evolution of 4 behaviours, or `Trends`.
+In this example you see the evolution of 4 behaviours, or "Trends".
-Each trend is a class with:
+Each `Trend` is a class with:
 * a label
 * an `HashMap<LocalDate, Float?>`
 * a color